RussellBeech/supybot-plugins/README.md

 AbandonedPlayBot and AbandonedPlayBotMulti are PlayBots for IdleRPG game on Abandoned-Irc #zw-idlerpg.

 The different version are:
-Single - Single player on a Single Game.
+Single - Single player.
-Multi - Up to 4 players on a Single Game.
+Multi - Up to 4 players.

 QuakenetPlayBot and QuakeNetPlayBotMulti are PlayBots for IdleRPG game on QuakeNet #idlerpg
 The different version are: